 - Before you buy any firearm, take a gun and/or hunter safety course or a concealed weapons class, even if you don’t intend to carry concealed.
 There are many educational opportunities available, and contacting the sheriff or local Fish and Game Department is a good way to locate a class.
 Have a safe, secure place to store the firearm and ammunition before you go shopping.

 - Why are you buying a gun?
 Self defense?
 Hunting?
 Recreation?
 Target shooting?
 Learn the differences between firearms – a .38 caliber snubbie for self defense will not work very well for deer hunting.
 And that scoped, bolt action hunting rifle might not be the best choice to repel intruders inside your apartment.
+Decide whether you want to invest in steel targets (which can last for a while session) or use something else.

 Here are some things to think about as part of the gun-buying decision process: